qua-platform/py-qua-tools/qualang_tools/video_mode/README.md

 The user can declare a ``VideoMode`` instance by passing in a ```QuantumMachine``` instance and a dictionary of parameters intended to be updated dynamically.

-The dictionary must be of the form:
+The dictionary can be of the form:

 ```
 parameters_dict = {